 - Bank Fraud

 Nevers allegedly prepared false tax documents and submitted false expenses.
 Her scheme allowed for her to pocket funds involving tax deductions for work expenses.
 She was ordered by a federal judge to stop filing returns.
-However, she continued to do so and forged a federal bankruptcy judge’s signature on paperwork.
+However, she continued to do so and forged a federal bankruptcy judge’s signature on the paperwork.
 She faces over 35 years in prison total, fines, and restitution as well.
 She has not been sentenced at this time.

 Press Release #2: